Stackclash/5e-vault/5. Mechanics/Items/1 Mind Hook Hhhvii.md

 *Generic Variant, very rare*

 You gain a +1 bonus to attack and damage rolls made with this weapon.
-Whenever you roll a 20 on an attack roll with this weapon, your target becomes stunned until the start of your next turn.
+Whenever you roll a 20 on an attack roll with this weapon, your target becomes [[/5.
+Mechanics/Rules/Conditions.md#stunned\|stunned]] until the start of your next turn.

 *Source: Hamund's Harvesting Handbook: Volume II p.
 61*